LIX-shape-analysis/SURFMNet/README.md

 # SURFMNet

 Source code and data associated with the ICCV'19 oral paper "Unsupervised Deep Learning for Structured Shape Matching".
-A cleaner and object oriented code is available at https://github.com/Not-IITian/SURFMNet-Object_oriented
+A cleaner  code is available at https://github.com/Not-IITian/SURFMNet-Object_oriented

 ### Dependency